DmitriyShum/Chat/README.md

 ## Welcome to my Chat repository!
 ### Here, you may chat with me.
-* Create an issue with a title and the message.
+* Head on over to "Discussions."
-* Within the next 24 hours, I should respond.
+* Include the title and the message.
-* Once our conversation is over, I will close the issue.
+* Within the next 24 hours, I should reach back out!

-### Enjoy chatting!
+### Thank you.